DPS2004/scalpel/README.md

-# rdtools
+# scalpel
-RDtools: a python toolset for Rhythm Doctor
+Scalpel: a python toolset for Rhythm Doctor